Academic IELTS Writing task 1 Sample 131 - Four countries of residence of overseas students in Australia

 Sample Answer 6:

 Specifically, the increasing number of overseas students from Indonesia and Hong Kong started from the same level in 1982 about 1,000 students.
-Both countries rose in the middle of 1980s.
+Both countries rose in the middle of the 1980s.
 Hong Kong reached a peak in 1998 before it fell and rose again in late 1999, while Indonesia experienced the highest point at almost 20,000 students after it fluctuated during the past 9 years.

 From the data, it clearly seen that despite all the fluctuated and the fell down, the number of students from four countries keep increased for the rest of the eight-years periods.